 Senseption: A game of perception, perspective, and laughter.

-Coming to Kickstarter in late fall 2025
+Coming to Kickstarter fall 2026

 The instructions: